 He called a few times, the seminary, asking for Alexander and he sounded really upset. ...
 So it looked like, from what I found out, he was jealous that Alexander was going to another parish and 'hanging out' with another male and Monsignor showed or displayed a trace of jealousy.
 And that's how we found out because it was gossip all over the seminary.

 Church Militant reached out for comment to Msgr.
-Burkard, but so far have yet to receive a response.
+Burkard, but so far has yet to receive a response.

 According to Ricardo, their vice rector, Fr.
 Joseph Gatto, was aware of the gay relationship between Alexander and Msgr.
 Burkard.
 Ricardo also noted that nearly half of the Colombian seminarians in his class — personally recruited by Gatto for Bp.
 Mansell — were actively gay.